garnix-io/garnix-lib/README.md

 Gets the domain for a `nixosConfiguration` deployed with garnix (*without* persistence enabled).
 Use this to communicate between machines.

-## nixosModules.default
+## nixosModules.garnix

 Type: module

-Sets necessary parameters for a server deployed with garnix.
+Sets necessary parameters for a server deployed with garnix, and provides options for persistence.
+To use it, you must set `garnix.enable = true` (and, if desired, `garnix.persistence.enable = true`) in addition to importing it.